-One motivation for this contribution was to examine the effect of rising GWT on groundwater-sourced salmonid thermal refugia.
+One motivation for this contribution was to examine the effect of rising groundwater temperature on groundwatersourced salmonid thermal refugia.
 Stream temperature researchers have defined the thermal sensitivity of a stream as the slope of the AT-stream temperature relationship (e.g. Mayer, 2012).
-Following this approach, we define the subsurface thermal sensitivity (STS) as the ratio of the climate change-induced increase in summer GWT to the increase in summer AT.
-We are primarily concerned with summer temperatures, as this is the period when groundwater discharge is most critical for the preservation of salmonid populations (Breau et al., 2007; Cunjak et al., 2005).
-Table 4 presents the simulated STS for each climate scenario at each of the four depths.
-The STS values are negatively correlated with depth because simulated summer GST increases closely followed summer AT increases (Table 2), but simulated changes in MAGST were significantly damped compared to changes in MAAT.
-With increased depth, the subsurface thermal effect of seasonal GST is reduced, and the MAGST becomes the primary driver of GWT.
-The mean summer STS values for Catamaran Brook (0.66-0.88, Table 4) are somewhat higher than stream temperature sensitivities obtained by previous researchers examining air temperature-surface water temperature relationships (Kelleher et al., 2012; Mayer, 2012; O'Driscoll and DeWalle, 2006).
-For example, Kelleher et al. (2012) found that the average thermal sensitivity of smaller streams (0.52) was less than that of larger (stream order > 3) streams (0.83) for stream systems in Pennsylvania, USA.
+Following this approach, we define the subsurface thermal sensitivity as the ratio of the climate change-induced increase in summer (June-August) groundwater temperature to the increase in summer AT.
+We are primarily concerned with summer temperatures as groundwater discharge is most critical for the preservation of salmonid populations during this time of the year (Breau et al., 2007; Cunjak et al., 2005).
+Table 4 presents the simulated subsurface thermal sensitivities for each climate scenario at each of the four depths.
+The sensitivity values are negatively correlated with depth because simulated summer GST increases closely followed summer AT increases (Table 2), but simulated changes in mean annual GST were significantly damped compared to changes in mean annual AT.
+With increased depth, the subsurface thermal effects of seasonal GST are reduced, and the mean annual GST becomes the primary driver of groundwater temperature.
+The mean summer subsurface thermal sensitivity values for Catamaran Brook (0.66-0.88, Table 4) are somewhat higher than stream temperature sensitivities obtained by previous researchers examining AT-surface water temperature relationships for shorter periods (Kelleher et al., 2012; Mayer, 2012; O'Driscoll and DeWalle, 2006).
+For example, Kelleher et al. (2012) found that the average thermal sensitivity of smaller streams (0.52)was less than that of larger (stream order > 3) streams (0.83) for stream systems in Pennsylvania, USA.
 Mayer (2012) used weekly AT and stream temperature data and found that the summer thermal sensitivities varied from 0.25 to 0.58 for six streams in Oregon, USA.